When should my child apply and how long does the procedure take?

 In some cases, the choice is easy: for parents living abroad or a long way from Crans-Montana, boarding is the only option.
 For “locals” the decision may be more difficult although we welcome both boarding and day students.
 The rhythm of the day is based on the boarding experience, but our day students are fully integrated into the life of the school.
 Sometimes children start off as day students and choose to become boarders in later years.
 If you are uncertain, do not hesitate to discuss this matter with us.

-Learn more about boarding and flexi-boarding at Le Régent.
+Learn more about boarding at Le Régent.

 Which year group or grade level?